nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_matter_thread.rst

    :local:
    :depth: 2

-The nRF54H20 PDK supports the following Matter and Thread samples:
+The nRF54H20 DK supports the following Matter and Thread samples:

 * :ref:`Matter door lock sample <matter_lock_sample>`
 * :ref:`Matter template sample <matter_template_sample>`
 * :ref:`Thread CLI sample <ot_cli_sample>`

 The Matter support is currently limited to Matter over Thread, and support for both Matter and Thread is currently :ref:`experimental <software_maturity>`.
-Read the following sections for more information about support in the nRF54H20 PDK and the platform design for the nRF54H20 SoC.
+Read the following sections for more information about support in the nRF54H20 DK and the platform design for the nRF54H20 SoC.

 For more information about Matter and Thread in the |NCS|, read the documentation in the :ref:`ug_matter` and :ref:`ug_thread` protocol sections.